Chanterelles: Sustainable and Considerate Harvesting

 In the South of England, and much central and southern Europe, they can be less of a “summer mushroom” and may not get going until early or mid-autumn.

 As one of the most easily recognised and sought-after wild mushrooms, I take reports of “bad chanterelle years” with a pinch of salt.
-Often, when I enquire more closely, the person reporting this has just one or two locations in accessible locations, and it seems much more likely that someone has beaten them to the harvest, than that there weren’t any at all.
+Often, when I enquire more closely, the person reporting this has just one or two sites in accessible locations, and it seems much more likely that someone has beaten them to the harvest, than that there weren’t any at all.
 To really develop a clear understanding of “good”, “bad” or “indifferent” chanterelle years (or for most other fungi for that matter), its necessary to have at least 7 year’s intimacy with a range of different locations.

 Given their love of damp, warm summers, it seems likely that chanterelles will be one of the “winners” as climate change increasingly impacts the UK.